dangerfarms/newcomers-guide/section-2/1-Tools/docker.md

 ## Mac
 The recommended tool for using Docker on a Mac is the aptly named [Docker for Mac](https://docs.docker.com/docker-for-mac/).
 However, this is still in beta and may contain bugs.
 If you have any issues, search online and if you can't find anything then please post to one of the groups.

+### Common Issues with Docker for Mac

+**docker for mac goes into infinite `starting...` state** If this happens, first use the diagnosis tool provided to check for issues.
+If however everything looks OK then you may have a stale data folder.
+If so follow these steps:

+1. Stop/Quit Docker for Mac
+2. Uninstall Docker.app from /Applications
+3. Run this uninstall script to clean any other lingering docker apps https://raw.githubusercontent.com/docker/toolbox/master/osx/uninstall.sh
+4. Run `rm -rf ~/Library/Containers/com.docker.*` to remove the data folder
+5. Install as per the Docker for Mac guide.

 ##Practice
 Please take some time now and look through the docs for `docker` and `docker-compose` to familiarize yourself with these tools.